Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 ## Usage

-###Start Gulp
-`gulp`
+### Tasks
+`npm start`
-This will build your Jekyll site, give you file watching, browser synchronization, auto-rebuild, CSS injecting etc.
+This will build your Jekyll site, give you file watching, browser synchronization, auto-rebuild, CSS injecting, Sass sourcemaps etc.

+`npm build`
+This builds your site for production, with minified CSS and JavaScript.
+Run this before you deploy your site!

+NOTE: On my linux machine npm build didn't do nothing.
+Try `npm run build` instead.

 `http://127.0.0.1.xip.io:3000`
 Here you can access your site.
 If you want to access it with your phone or tablet, use the external access adress which is showing up in the terminal window.